hammerheim-game/hammerheim-rules/5-warbands.md

 last moment and avoid its fate.
 Make an Initiative test for the victim.
 If pasted there is no effect, but if it is failed the victim is tuned to stone.
 Naturally, this is fatal regardless of the number of wounds the model has.
-Armour will not protect the victim, although Ward saves work as normal.
+Armor will not protect the victim, although Ward saves work as normal.
 Scaly Skin: The Cockatrices have scaly Skin.
-(5+ Armour Save).
+(5+ Armor Save).
 Experience
 +1 For wounding the Beast.
 Any Hero or Henchman earns